cschladetsch/CardChess-Unity3d/Rules.md

 ## Cards

-After both Kings are placed, each player draws 7 cards.
+Before both Kings are placed, each player draws 7 cards.
 Cards can be of the following type:

 1. A Creature
 1. An Item